EAD Response Agreement

 - A party that is not a beneficiary of the response is not required to share the costs, but neither does it have a say in determining the response.

-- The compensation costs included in cost sharing under the Agreement are separate from the compensation payable to an owner under state or territory legislation, which may vary from jurisdiction to jurisdiction.
+- Compensation payable to an owner under state or territory legislation, which may vary from jurisdiction to jurisdiction, may be included in cost-sharing under the Agreement.

 Training is an essential part in ensuring the efficacy of a response.
 The EADRA provides for the training of relevant personnel.